-When we booked our next holiday to Disney for 2016, we were lucky enough to take advantage of a few Disney offers which included free Memory Maker.
+When we booked our next holiday to Disney for 2016, we were lucky enough to take advantage of a few Disney offers which included free Photopass photos, otherwise known as Disney Memory Maker.
 Our last holiday to Disney in 2014 didn’t include this for free so we paid the fee of approx $169 (£108) to enable us to receive digital copies of ride photos and photos taken by official Disney photographers.
 Was it worth it?

 At every character meet and greet there will be a Disney photographer.
 They take multiple shots on these occasions and do their best to get the character and family or child in a good shot.

-How do you access your Memory Maker Photos?
+How do you access your Disney Memory Maker Photos?

 Occasionally the technology that syncs the Magic Band to the photographer will fail, and during these occasions the photographer will scan a card with a code on and hand this to you instead.
 This only happened to us once during our holiday.

-What happens if one of my photos are missing?
+What happens if one of my Memory Maker photos are missing?

 Disney provide a contact number to report a missing photo, but it’s a good idea to report it as soon as you notice.
 I have read reports that guests have lost precious pictures of their children when visiting some of the princesses such as Anna and Elsa.

-We lost an image of Miss A with Buzz Lightyear, however we didn’t report it, as Miss A had seem Woody and Buzz at a different location the day before, so we still had some different photos of the character.
-Out of the whole two weeks, we only lost one photo however so I think the rate is minimal.
+We lost an image of Miss A with Buzz Lightyear, however we didn’t report it, as Miss A had seen Woody and Buzz at a different location the day before, so we still had some different photos of the character.
+Out of the whole two weeks, we only lost one memory maker photo however so I think the rate is minimal.